Flight-Free-UK/flight_free_uk_website/source/posts/winter-sun.html.markdown

 ---
 title: Winter Sun
-date: 2019-08-21
+date: 2019-08-21T00:00:00.000Z
+cover_image: /images/uploads/winter-sun-3-.jpg
+summary: >-
+  Paul Powlesland, founder of Lawyers for Nature and once-frequent winter sun-seeker, shares his experience of spending winter in the UK
+author: Flight Free UK
 read_time_minute: 3
-author: Flight Free UK
-summary: Paul Powlesland, founder of Lawyers for Nature and once-frequent winter sun-seeker, shares his experience of spending winter in the UK
 ---

 “In previous winters I’ve needed to get away somewhere in the sun.
 I tend to get quite depressed in the winter.
 But last winter is the first time in a long time when I haven’t flown.
 I just wanted to spend more time experiencing what winter is really like in the UK.
 And I actually felt happier.”